 You may know that Assam is home of arguably Asia’s largest river island, Majuli but did you know that the world’s smallest river island is also located in Assam?
 Umananda Island or Peacock Island is considered to be world’s smallest inhabited island right in the middle of river Brahmaputra, at an accessible distance from the river banks of Guwahati.
 An ancient fabled Shiva temple built by the Ahom kingdom is primary attraction in the island.
 Spotting a golden langur also wouldn’t be a surprising.

 15. The Ghost That Guards The Border

 Harbhajan Singh was an Indian army soldier and the prestigious Mahavir Chakra receiver who died near the Nathula Pass in eastern Sikkim.
 Revered by many soldiers of the Indian army as the “Hero of Nathula” people have built a shrine in respect of Baba Harbhajan Singh.

 Soldiers believe that Baba would warn them of any impending attack at least the three days in advance.
 During flag meetings between the two nations at Nathula, the Chinese set a chair aside to honour of Harbhajan Singh who has since come to be known as saint (“Baba”).
 Every year on September 11, a jeep departs with his personal belongings to the nearest railway station, New Jalpaiguri, from where it is then sent by train to the village of Kuka, in Kapurthala district in Punjab which is his home town.

 Stunned, are you?
 Or you think you know of secrets that are even better and more mysterious.
+These places have their own importance and takes the visitors to unveil the secrets which have been kept away for so long.
+So if you’re planning a vacation in North-East, make sure to try and explore these unexplored locations and find out the stories behind them.
 Let’s see if you can beat this!
 I DARE YOU!!

 Looking To Book A Holiday Package?